clavigne/fchic/README.md

 ## Usage

-fchic consists of four functions:
+fchic consists of two functions:

   * `fchic.load(fp)` transform a formatted checkpoint file in from a file-like object `fp` into a python dictionary of decks.